balanced-dev/yuzu-docs/docs/delivery/rendering.md

 The above method uses AutoMapper to hydrate the Viewmodel vmPage_Home from the Model data context and renders the definition template called home.
 We are also passing in the Html as a mapping context item as shown above.

-The ShowJson property will print out a copy of the json used at the bottom of the page.
+The ShowJson property will display the json used to at the bottom of the page.
 Useful for debugging when something isn't working.

 ``` c#
 Html.RenderFETemplate(new RenderSettings()